bangundwir/Picocrypt/Internals.md

 To address the edge case where the final 128-byte block happens to be padded so that it completes a full 1 MiB chunk, a flag is used to distinguish whether the last 128-byte block was padded originally or if it is just a full 128-byte block of data.

 # Deniability
 Plausible deniability in Picocrypt is achieved by simply re-encrypting the volume but without storing any identifiable header data.
 A new Argon2 salt and XChaCha20 nonce will be generated and stored in the deniable volume, but since both values are random, they don't reveal anything.
+(Deniability always uses XChaCha20 for the outer re-encryption.)
 A deniable volume will look something like this:
 ```
 [argon2 salt][xchacha20 nonce][encrypted stream of bytes]
 ```

+# Flags
+The 5 decoded flag bytes (after Reed-Solomon) at offset `30+3C` encode mode/options as follows:
+- flags[0]: cipher/mode selector
+    - 0 = Normal (XChaCha20)
+    - 1 = Paranoid (XChaCha20 + Serpent cascade, HMAC-SHA3, stronger Argon2)
+    - 2 = AES (AES-256-CTR)
+- flags[1]: 1 if keyfiles were used
+- flags[2]: 1 if keyfile ordering is required
+- flags[3]: 1 if Reed-Solomon was applied to data
+- flags[4]: internal padding marker for Reed-Solomon edge case

 # Just Read the Code
 Picocrypt is a very simple tool and only has one source file.
 The source Go file is just 2K lines and a lot of the code is dealing with the UI.
 The core cryptography code is only about 1K lines of code, and even so, a lot of that code deals with the UI and other features of Picocrypt.
 So if you need more information about how Picocrypt works, just read the code.
 It's not long, and it is well commented and will explain what happens under the hood better than a document can.